Leading from

 b) Hot day in May in Bangkok

-She had thick silk, three layers of coat, a huge wig.
-She wasn’t someone who sweated that much, she was actually ablebto cope well in hot weather, but this was a lot, and because they were shooting and the scene is so dialogue-based, they have to turn off the air condition.
-So, it got profusely hot.
-It was just so hard shooting 8 or 10 hours in that heat, and even though she knew this dialogue to the bone, when it was like midday, she would forget lines because she was so hot and sweaty.
+- Sandra Yi Sencindiver :I have thick silk, three layers of coat, a huge wig.
+I don’t sweat that much, I’m actually really good in hot weather, but this is a lot, and because we’re shooting and the scene is so dialogue-based, they have to turn off the air condition.
+So, it gets profusely hot.
+It was just so hard shooting 8 or 10 hours in this heat, and even though I knew this dialogue to the bone, when it was like midday, I would forget lines because I was so hot and sweaty.
 It was a very challenging day, but also a lot of fun.
-They were fed a lot of ice cream that day
+They fed us a lot of ice cream that day [laughs].https://www.theitalianreve.com/interview-with-sandra-yi-sencindiver-into-my-space/

 d) Interacting Samuel Blenkin who plays Boy K

-She found it to be so natural, her interaction with Samuel Blenkin as Boy Kavalier to be natural,
+She found her interaction with Samuel Blenkin as Boy Kavalier to be so natural,

 because she only joined the cast in the last part of shooting, so they had been going on before the strike.
 Some of them had been attached for two years.
 She was only a part of the cast in the last three months, and they flew her in early, because there were a lot of makeup and hair and costume tests for Yutani, because they wanted her to have an exquisite look, and really wanted to find the exact look for her.